Fritz Wiedemann: Claims about Wiedemann's beliefs after the war

+On one occasion he actively intervened to help the Jewish-born widow of Willi Schmid, a victim of the Night of the Long Knives, escape Germany.

+Post–World War II

-After the Second World War, Wiedemann was arrested in Tientsin, China, in September 1945, and flown to the United States.
-He gave evidence at Nuremberg although charges made against him were dropped in 1948 and he subsequently returned to farming, disappearing from public life.
+After the Second World War, Wiedemann was arrested in Tientsin, China, in September 1945, was brought to Manila and flown to the United States.
+He gave evidence at Nuremberg and charges made against him were dropped in 1948 and he subsequently returned to farming, disappearing from public life.